 - Students who consider a major in physics should take MAT204 or MAT217 instead, as do many of the more mathematically inclined future scientists and engineers.
 These are better linear algebra choices for students who plan to take 300-level math courses here at Princeton.

-- Prospective math majors should probably take MAT217 instead (after MAT214 or MAT215).
-Some students who are more interested in applied math opt instead for MAT204.
+- Prospective math majors should probably take MAT217 instead (after MAT215).
+Some prospective majors who are more interested in applied math opt instead for MAT204.

-- Students interested in econometrics should take this course instead of (or in addition to) MAT175.
+- Students interested in econometrics should take this course.

 - AB COS majors are not required to take MAT201.
 They need only MAT202 (or MAT204 or MAT217).

 While MAT201 is normally taken first, it is not a prerequisite.
 The main requirement is the maturity and self-reliance that students usually learn there.
 Strong interest in thinking rigorously about problems, rather than learning cook-book type algorithms is required.

 - I already took linear algebra in high school, do I have to take this course?

 • Many students in MAT202 have had some multivariable calculus and/or linear algebra before, but rarely with the same depth and thoroughness.
 If you need the course for upper division courses in your major, then you are probably better off to take MAT202 even though some material will be review.
 And if you really love math, you might be able to consider taking MAT204 or MAT215/MAT217 instead.

 • Take the sample final.
 Can you do any of the problems?
 For most students, the answer will be no. Review your old notes and try again.
 Can you do at least 60% of the exam?